Introduction

 FAQs

-What are the benefits of management efficiency and effectiveness?
+What are the benefits of managing efficiency and effectiveness?

-The benefits of managing efficiency and effectiveness reduce wasted efforts.
-This in turn results in reduced operational costs of a business which leads to increased profit margins.
+The benefits of managing efficiency and effectiveness are to reduce wasted efforts.
+This results in reduced operational costs of a business, which leads to increased profit margins.

 Can efficiency and effectiveness be balanced?